SFUStatgen/RforStat2/README.md

 # RforStat2

-R tutorials and demos for a second course in Statistics developed by Jinko Graham and Brad McNeney, members of the Statistical Genetics Working Group, Department of Statistics and Actuarial Science,
+R tutorials and demos for a second course in Statistics developed by Brad McNeney and Jinko Graham,
+Department of Statistics and Actuarial Science,
 Simon Fraser University.